TheMoxyFoxy/legends-and-lore-rulebook/content/pages/spells/level-1.md

 {{% /ability %}}

 {{% ability name="Wave of Force" components="V,S" level="1" ap="2" type="Attack Spell" classes="Sorcerer" range="3" power="10 + MOD" damage="1d6 + MOD" %}}
+Automatically hits.

 Push a 3x3 unit wall of pure magic in front of you.
 Any creatures in range must make a DC `10 + MOD` check or be knocked back by 2 units and take damage.
-Does not roll to hit, but does roll to wound.
 {{% /ability %}}